 Applying for college grants is one of the smartest and simplest ways to finance your online education.

-The process is easy, and the U.S. Department of Education will be providing over 80 billion dollars in financial aid this year to students.
-The payoffs can be plentiful for those who qualify.
+The process is easy, and the U.S. Department of Education awards more than $150 billion a year in grants, work-study funds, and low-interest loans to more than 15 million students.
+The payoffs can be huge for those who qualify.
 Financial aid grants, unlike loans, do not have to be repaid.
 Grants are essentially free money, earmarked for your online education.

 Applying for Federal College Grants